-- All objects must be labelled, see pages 6 & 7 below; - All labels must contain correct and complete information; - All objects must be listed, and these lists must be available on the stand, see page 7 & 8 of these vetting guidelines; - Maximum possible provenance verification and reporting must be available; - A TEFAF exhibitor must check every object on display against the Art Loss Register database which includes the Interpol database.
-Please see below. - A TEFAF exhibitor must check every object on display against the ICOM Red Lists; - Restoration and/or replacement using material listed in Appendix 1 of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), including ivory, tortoiseshell and rosewood is not allowed.
+- All objects must be labelled - All labels must contain correct and complete information - All objects must be listed, and these typed lists must be available on the stand - Provenance: maximum possible provenance verification and reporting must be available - Art Loss register (ALR): every object on display must be checked against the Art Loss Register database - which includes the Interpol database - ICOM Red Lists: every object on display must be checked against the ICOM Red Lists - CITES: restoration and/or replacement using material listed in Appendix 1 of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), including ivory, tortoiseshell and rosewood is not allowed.

-Art Loss Register
+Art Loss Register (ALR)

 In addition to being vetted for authenticity, attribution and condition, exhibits at TEFAF are checked against the Art Loss Register (ALR) database of 500,000 items subject to a claim.
-The ALR includes items reported as lost or stolen, subject to a dispute or lien, or with other issues.
+The ALR includes items reported as lost or stolen, subject to a dispute or loan, or with other issues.
 Any object found to be subject to a claim is removed from the fair immediately.
-Details of objects can be submitted directly to the ALR prior to the fair free-of-charge for exhibitors via email to will.korner@artloss.com.